HemanthK-12/lore_competition_bot/README.md

-# gazebo-line-follower
+# lore-competition-bot

-This whole repo was configured for ros1, make this supported for ros2
+This whole repo is configured for ROS2 Humble but any ROS2 version works.

+To run the simulation, clone this repository, go into the cloned folder and open the terminal in the folder containing src, LICENSE and README.md files.
+Run these commands there :
+`colcon build`

+`source install/local_setup.bash    #You need to run this for every new terminal, but if you want this to be automatic for every terminal, add this to your .bashrc file in ~ directory. `

+`ros2 launch lore_competition_bot laun.launch`

-I changed the package.xml and CMakeLists.txt
-to make them compatible for ros2
+I changed the package.xml and CMakeLists.txt to make them compatible for ros2

-For ros2, keep ament_cmake instead of catkin for ros1
-Same for rclpy for ros2 instead of rospy for ros1
+For ros2, keep ament_cmake instead of catkin for ros1 and for rclpy for ros2 instead of rospy for ros1

-colcon is for
+###### See if dependencies are installed

 `sudo apt install ros-humble-cv-bridge ros-humble-sensor-msgs ros-humble-geometry-msgs`